Skip to content

 High Altitude Balloon

-The most important piece of equipment for the high altitude balloon launch is the Trackuino.
-This is a quick walkthrough on building the Trackuino and a test drive on APRS.
+The most important piece of equipment for a high-altitude balloon launch is the Trackuino.
+This is a quick walkthrough on building the Trackuino and taking it for a test drive on APRS.

 Here's the introduction to what the Trackuino does from its website: This is the firmware for Trackuino, an open-source APRS tracker based on the Arduino platform.
 It was designed primarily to track high altitude balloons, so it has other handy features like reading temperature sensors and a buzzer for acoustic location.
 Trackuino is intended for use by licensed radio amateurs.

-Here's the build of materials for the Trackuino
+Here's the bill of materials for the Trackuino:

 Part Source